Lady wearing yellow dress sitting near lamp drinking coffee.

 FHA Appraisals

-Listing agents – those who represent sellers – may advise their clients to avoid offers backed by FHA loans because of its strict appraisal standards.
+Listing agents – those who represent sellers – may advise their clients to avoid offers backed by FHA loans because of strict appraisal standards.
 Because the appraisal approval and value comes late in the process, sellers will have lost a lot of time on the home sale.
 They’ll have to start all over again, and sellers will have to disclose to future home buyers any conditions identified by the FHA appraisal process.

 FHA Vs. Conventional Loans: Loan Limit